 Everything about Domaine Chante Perdrix Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Chante Perdrix dates back to 1896 when the Southern Rhone Valley estate was originally created by Etienne Pecoul.
 The estate has continued to remain the same family hands today.
-The vineyards were enlarged when the family added the vines formally belonging to Domaine Perges which were annexed into those of Domaine Chante Perdrix through an inheritance.
+The vineyards were enlarged when the family added the vines formally belonging to Domaine Perges.
+Those vines were eventually were annexed into those of Domaine Chante Perdrix through an inheritance.
 Today, Domaine Chante Perdrix is owned and managed by Frederic Nicolet who succeeded his father, Guy Nicolet.

 Domaine Chante Perdrix owns 18 hectares of vines located in the southern part of the Chateauneuf du Pape appellation with a terroir of rock and stone soils.
 On average, their vines are close to 45 years of age.

-Domaine Chante Perdrix produces 1 red Chateauneuf du Pape wine and 1 white Chateauneuf du Pape wine.
+Domaine Chante Perdrix produces 3 red Chateauneuf du Pape wines and 2 white Chateauneuf du Pape wines.

 Domaine Chante Perdrix Chateauneuf du Pape is produced from a blend of 60% old vine Grenache, 20% Syrah, 10% Mourvedre and 10% Muscardin.
 On average the vines are close to 50 years of age.
+The vines are all placed in the les Galimardes and les Serres lieu-dits.
+The terroir is galets.
 Vinification takes place in traditional, square, red, cement vats.
-The wine is then aged on a combination of old foudres and French oak barrels for an average of 9 to 12 months before bottling.
+The wine is then aged on a combination of old foudres, demi-muids and French oak barrels for an average of 9 to 12 months before bottling.
 The production is on average slightly more than 4,000 cases of Domaine Chante Perdrix per year.

 Domaine Chante Perdrix Chateauneuf du Pape Blanc is made from a blend of grapes that include about 70% Bourboulenc, 10% Clairette, 10% Grenache Blanc and 10% Roussanne.
 The wine is aged in a combination of 15% new, French oak barrels and stainless steel vats for about 6 months.
 Close to 500 cases of Domaine Chante Perdrix Blanc are produced each year.